 Along with the ago of the child, as an immigration lawyer, I’ve found that parents need to consider that they may be bringing children into their family who have experienced a range of hardships, including abandonment, death of one or both parents, poverty and illness.
 Children may also have been exposed to neglect, alcohol and drug abuse and child abuse.
 There may be emotional, psychological and physical challenges involved.

 Additionally, often there will be cultural differences and issues that will need to be addressed.
 Older children have been exposed to more and had more experiences than younger ones.
 For any child but especially for older ones, there can certainly be problems in adjusting to a new home as well as a new land and culture.

 No adoption is immediate and in my law practice with intercountry adoption and immigration I’ve found that some adoptions happen quickly, within a year, and others can take as long as four years.
 Thus, adoptive parents need to not only plan ahead but project what it will be like for them and a child if the process takes longer than usual.

 Review each of the categories discussed in this article, being sure that you are as realistic as possible when considering the possibilities.

-Please contact the Ranchod Law Group with offices in San Francisco, Santa Clara Bay Area and Sacramento California, if you have any questions regarding the process of intercountry adoption or immigration.
-To schedule a consultation contact us at 415-986-6186 or at email@example.com.
+Contact the Ranchod Law Group in Sacramento or Stockton.
+If you have any questions regarding the process of intercountry adoption or immigration.
+To schedule a consultation contact us at (916) 613-3553 or at firstname.lastname@example.org.